jidongbsu/cs452-cthreads-library/README.md

 ```

 You will be completing the cthreads.c file.
 You are not allowed to modify the cthreads.h file.

+5 testing programs are provided in the starter code.
+They are cthreads-test[1-5].c.
+See their description in the [Testing](#testing) section.

 ## Predefined Data Structures and Global Variables